16 @ War

 "16 @ War" is the debut single from Karina from her debut album First Love.
-It is produced by Tricky Stewart and The-Dream, and written by them.
-It has spent 8 weeks on the Hot R&B/Hip-Hop Songs and peaked at #51.
-It debuted at #93.
+It was written and produced by Tricky Stewart and The-Dream, while Kuk Harrell provided vocal production.
 The song expresses hardships of life from a sixteen-year-old girl's point of view.
+It spent eight weeks on the Hot R&B/Hip-Hop Songs chart, peaking at No. 51.